 4 – Perfectionism (What's Wrong With Being Perfect?)

 The Effect: As a child, the closer I could be to perfect, the less I would get punished, and at school, perfectionism gave me lots of positive attention.
 I excelled academically and even earned a full-tuition college scholarship.
 Unfortunately, my fear of not being perfect grew into an unhealthy obsession.
 When I started a new job, my perfectionism came to work with me.
 I'm terrified to make a mistake, but my need for perfection often comes off as defensive or arrogant.

 The Tool: It’s OK to be wrong.
 I feel like the "Fonz", who could never admit he was wrong.
 My fingers even struggle to type the word wrong.
 Is it really OK to be wrong?
 Today my sponsor tells me I am equal to everyone else, mistakes and all.
 Meditating on this principle has brought a lot of healing.

 5 – Over-Responsibilty (I'm Really Just Helping)

 The Effect: Being responsible gave me positive attention from my parents, so I naturally wanted more of that.
 I began babysitting my brother Ricky when I was eight.
 By my early teens, I was fixing dinner for my dad and brother Ricky while my mom worked nights.
 I also did laundry, cleaned the house, and still got straight As.
 Without boundaries, the roles in our family were unclear and I became overly an responsible teen.

-My tools aren’t flashy or expensive, but they work.
+My tools aren't flashy or expensive, but they work.
 They just work slowly even though I want an overnight fix.
-Sadly, my wounds weren’t inflicted on one single day, so it might take one good day to heal every bad day.
+Sadly, the wounds from being a child of an alcoholic weren't inflicted on one single day, so it might take one good day to heal every bad day.
 Thus, my recovery is a long journey.